mikependon/RepoDB/RepoDb.Docs/support-policy.md

 ### Consultancy

 In the event of consultancy, as needed by the other party, a schedule can be defined in advance by collaborating directly to the author.
-You can directly reach the author's [Twitter](https://twitter.com/mike_pendon) account and/or send a direct [email](mailto:michael.c.pendon@outlook.com).

 ### Channels

 We strongly recommend to the .NET community to always reach our proper [channels](https://github.com/mikependon/RepoDB#engagements).
-Alternatively, directly reach us via the author's [Twitter](https://twitter.com/mike_pendon) account.
+Alternatively, directly reach us via [Twitter](https://twitter.com/mike_pendon) or [email](mailto:michael.c.pendon@outlook.com) account.

 ### Governance